 Provincial Streams Targeting Nurses

-Targets healthcare workers including nurses.
-Requires Alberta work experience or a job offer.
+Alberta prioritises healthcare workers including nurses, generally requiring Alberta work experience or a job offer.
+Confirm the current pathway on the AAIP site.

-Direct pathway for registered nurses and other health professionals with a Saskatchewan job offer.
+Saskatchewan has pathways for registered nurses and other health professionals, typically tied to a Saskatchewan job offer.
+Confirm the current sub-category on the SINP site.

 Credential Recognition for Nurses